simonkowallik/docker/tclscanner/README.md

 docker container rm my_tclscanner
 ```

-For a simple test just run the container in interactive mode (`-i`), this will run tclscanner.py with default options against three test files:
+For a simple test just run the container in interactive mode (`-i`), this will run tclscanner.py with default options against three test files included in the container's `/scandir`:
 ```sh
 docker run --rm -i my/tclscanner tclscanner.py | jq .
 ```
-This will produce the following json outout:
+This will produce the following json outout which gives you an idea of the report format:
 ```json
 {
   "./dangerous.tcl": {